-2.2 Monitoring Actions in the Hydroelectric Reach
+2.2 Monitoring Actions

-2.2.1 Tributary Fish Presence Monitoring Methods
+2.2.1 Tributary Fish Presence Monitoring

 The primary monitoring method used by the Renewal Corporation in these tributaries will target adults during their spawning period and will include redd and carcass surveys.
 The Renewal Corporation will follow methodology similar to that used by the Mid Klamath Watershed Council to survey tributaries in the mid-Klamath watershed (MKWC, 2017).
 Surveys will be conducted by a crew of two persons, with at least one person who is trained in the survey method being used.